 Good sleep hygiene is essential.
 Sleep experts at the American Sleep Association, National Sleep Foundation and medical professionals say many people would benefit from better sleep hygiene.

 By definition, sleep hygiene refers to habits and practices conducive to quality sleep time and feeling alert the following day, which can be accomplished by becoming aware of and practicing behaviors that promote healthy sleep patterns.

 Nearly one-third of Americans experience occasional insomnia and about 9% suffer from chronic insomnia.
 Sleep problems may be a side effect of modern industrial society; too much stress and disconnection from natural circadian rhythms can negatively impact sleep quality.
 Sleep problems can also be self-induced from poor sleep hygiene.

-Create a comfortable sleeping environment: cool and dark, without distractions such as television or other electronic devices.
-Reserve bedrooms for sleeping and whoopy only.
+- Create a comfortable sleeping environment: cool and dark, without distractions such as television or other electronic devices.
+Reserve bedrooms for sleeping.

-Stop eating a few hours before bedtime.
-Balance fluid intake before bedtime to avoid waking up thirsty or needing to use the bedroom.
+- Stop eating a few hours before bedtime.
+Balance fluid intake before bedtime to avoid waking up thirsty or needing to use the bathroom.

 - Don’t worry, be happy...even if you cannot sleep.
 Ruminating about sleep is itself a bad habit, which can reinforce cycles of insomnia.
 Perhaps the best thing to do is to keep practicing good sleep hygiene habits and make positive use of any (sleepless) free time during the so-called ambrosial hours for creativity, relaxation, or spirituality.